 Please don’t let this little house fall down.
 The wallpaper is so darling and linoleum flooring.
 It really is adorable.

 I wish that I could save the house.
 Unfortunately, it is not mine.
+It has extensive termite damage which would be costly and difficult to repair.
 The owners plan to build a new house nearby and do not want this one to remain.
 The best I can do is to document it and salvage what I can.
+We are very grateful for the doors, window and ceiling that the owners gave us.

 I currently live in a similar farmhouse, original two side by side rooms with both doors still present, built in 1883.
 Walnut Grove, MO.
 This was a welcome sight as it lets me see what may be under the painted mid century paneling and square tile ceilings.
 Many of the windows are the wavy, cylinder glass?
 If you know of any books about houses like this, of other reference material, I would appreciate any information you could point me to.
 I love my old place.